The iPhone as controller?

 JMRI / Engine Driver

-app for use on your Android smartphone.
-Engine Driver offers almost
+use on your Android smartphone.
+Engine Driver offers almost complete

-complete control of your layout (locos, routes and accessories).
-Engine
+control of your layout (locos, routes and accessories).
+Engine Driver

 alternative for WiThrottle when yo have an Android smartphone instead

-website.
-You need a PC (or Mac or Linux) running the JMRI layout
+Driver website.
+You need a PC (or Mac or Linux) running the JMRI

-control software, which is an extensive software package issued free of
+layout control software, which is an extensive software package

 Other smartphones

-of the software mentioned in this article is available on other
+software mentioned in this article is available on other smartphone

-smartphone platforms, Android in particular.
-RocRail has an Android
+platforms, Android in particular.
+RocRail has an Android client that

-client that could be used on any smartphone running the Android
+could be used on any smartphone running the Android operating system.

-operating system.
-Samsung has announced a portable music player running
+Samsung has announced a portable music player running the Android OS

-the Android OS and with WiFi access, so this particular device could be
+and with WiFi access, so this particular device could be of interest

-of interest as well.
-RocRail's Android client offers the same
+as well.
+RocRail's Android client offers the same functionality as

 Plusses and Minusses